-What are the spherical mirrors? & Some concepts related to spherical mirrors
+What are the spherical mirrors? and Some concepts related to spherical mirrors

-The spherical mirror is a mirror which has the shape of a piece cut out of a spherical surface, There are two types of spherical mirrors which are the concave mirrors (The converting mirrors) and the convex mirrors (the diverging mirrors).
+The spherical mirror is a mirror that has the shape of a piece cut out of a spherical surface, There are two types of spherical mirrors which are concave mirrors (The converting mirrors) and convex mirrors (the diverging mirrors).

 The spherical mirror is a mirror that its reflecting surface is a part of a hollow sphere, The stainless-steel spoon is considered as a spherical mirror as its inner surface is a concave mirror while its outer surface is a convex mirror.